-Recalling also its adoption of the United Nations Millennium Declaration on 8 September 2000, its resolution 72/169 of 19 December 2017, Human Rights Council resolution 38/3 of 5 July 2018 and the resolutions of the Commission on Human Rights on the enhancement of international cooperation in the field of human rights,
+Recalling also its adoption of the United Nations Millennium Declaration on 8 September 2000, 2 its resolution 72/169 of 19 December 2017, Human Rights Council resolution 38/3 of 5 July 20183 and the resolutions of the Commission on Human Rights on the enhancement of international cooperation in the field of human rights,

-Recalling further the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance, held in Durban, South Africa, from 31 August to 8 September 2001, the Durban Review Conference, held in Geneva from 20 to
+Recalling further the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance, held in Durban, South Africa, from 31 August

-&lt;sup>3 See Official Records of the General Assembly, Seventy-third Session, Supplement No. 53 (A/73/53), chap.
+3 See Official Records of the General Assembly, Seventy-third Session, Supplement No. 53 (A/73/53), chap.
 VI, sect.
 A.